GitLiveApp/firebase-kotlin-sdk/README.md

     // Set the value of otherField to "1" using a custom Serializer "otherField".to(IntAsStringSerializer(), 1)

     // Overwrite build settings.
-All fields added after this will have these build settings applied encodeNextWith {
+All fields added within this block will have these build settings applied withEncodeSettings {
         encodeDefaults = true
         serializersModule = module
+        "city" to abstractCity
     }
-    "city" to abstractCity
 }
 ```